natural-language-programming/conditional-branching/README.md

 __Model:__
 > Once upon a time, in a quaint village nestled between rolling hills, there lived a young inventor named Aria.
 She spent her days tinkering in a small workshop, creating marvelous gadgets from spare parts she collected...

-<i>We don't need to return to the point of branching if we change the decision.</i>
+<i>Remark: We don't need to return to the point of branching if we change the decision.</i>